-4.3 Student Recognition
+4.3.
+Student Recognition

-Students who have completed courses of similar content at a Higher Education Institution as part of an equivalent level degree (i.e. Master's level) may be given an exemption for those courses, as recognition of prior learning.
-The maximum number of possible credits to be exempt is 1/3 of the programme (i.e. 50 ECTS).
+It is established that the students who have completed courses of similar content at a Higher Education Institution as part of an equivalent level degree (i.e. Master's level) may be given an exemption for those courses, as recognition of prior learning.
+The maximum number of possible credits to be exempt is 1/3 of the programme (i.e. 30 ECTS).